phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<toolParameter>`
 -----------------

-Contained in the `<parameter>` tag.
+Contained in the `<parameter>` element tag.
 This defines a parameter in a Galaxy tool to map to from the parent `<parameter>` definition.
 The `toolId` and `parameterName` must correspond to the information defined in the Galaxy tool `XML` configuration file.

 ### Attributes